Regenleif's Guide to Druiding

 - Master's Grimoire (60 req, Otherworld): regens energy, adds 100 focus.
 I LOVED this offhand back when Otherworld was the high-level area, however now it is not worth buying, as the next-gen is at level 100

 - Focus of the Seer (100 req, Carrowmore): regens energy, adds 200 focus.
 Get this if you can afford it!!
 It will carry you will until level 150/200.
-If you are 130+ when you can afford it, don't bother, get the 150 req one
+If you are 130+ when you can afford it, don't bother, and get the 150 req one when you reach level 150

 - Focus of the Scryer (150 req, Carrowmore): regens energy, adds 250 focus.
-Get this unless your clan can readily get you a Dragonlord Offhand when you reach 180
+Get this unless your clan can guarantee you a Dragonlord Offhand when you reach 180

 - Eldritch Grimoire (180 req, Gelebron's Tower): adds 350 focus, not worth getting; wait until 200 if you plan to buy another lux offhand (even if you are using the 100 or 150 offhand)

-- Runic Grimoire (200 req, Gelebron's Tower): adds 400 focus, worth getting if you don't think you'll get your EDL offhand for a while, if you have your
+- Runic Grimoire (200 req, Gelebron's Tower): adds 400 focus, worth getting if you don't think you'll get your EDL offhand for a while and your clan can't guarantee your EDL offhand

-For Jewelry, 90-100% of useful jewelry will come from mobs, bosses, raid bosses, legacy (old event bosses), etc... not from the shop!
+For Jewelry, 90%+ of useful jewelry will come from mobs, bosses, raid bosses, legacy (old event bosses), etc... not from the shop!
 There is a legacy item shop in Dunskeig Sewers which offers random luxury items from past events: some of these are good for casters, most not...
+Generally you can get old event lux from the Auction House or other players.
 There are only two luxury necklaces I recommend:

-Don't bother with amulets from the static luxury shops, except for the top-tier master-crafted amulets (level 35 req, offered in Shalemont I believe) when you are a lower level, for the energy regeneration.
+Don't bother with amulets from the static luxury shops, except for the top-tier master-crafted amulets (level 35 req, offered in Shalemont?
+Or Farcrag) when you are a lower level, for the energy regeneration.
 Event gear all the way!

-A note about legacy bosses: After an event, the bosses from the event spawn will once every ~2 weeks.
+A note about legacy bosses: After a seasonal event, the bosses from the event spawn will once every ~2 weeks.
 Over the years this has accumulated to around 230 bosses!
-There will be many opportunities for you to acquire legacy gear, check the auction house and ask high level players.
+There will be many opportunities for you to acquire legacy gear, check the auction house and ask high level players for help.

 While saving money, value the importance of honesty.
-Never resort to scamming or dicing: scamming is something carried with you past the point of you leaving the game, and dicing is shady.
+Never resort to scamming or dicing: scamming is something carried with you past the point of you leaving the game, and dicing is a surefire way to get scammed.
 Your reputation is important, and will affect your ability to form friendships and join clans.

 Save every gold piece!
 It will be worth it in the end!